hiro4bbh/katamuki.rb/README.md

 ```

 You can see yardoc at http://www.rubydoc.info/github/hiro4bbh/katamuki.rb .
-__WARNING: yardoc has many bug for katamuki.rb documentation, be careful!!__
+__WARNING: yardoc has many bugs for katamuki.rb documentation, be careful!!__